blaylockbk/pyBKB_v3/OpenScienceGrid/Docker/README.md

 July 27, 2018

 # My Docker Image
-This is the container I use on the Open Science Grid
+This is the container I use on the Open Science Grid:
 > https://hub.docker.com/r/blaylockbk/miniconda3_osg/

 # How I created my Docker container for the Open Science Grid